hiperesp/DragonFable-Private-Server/SETUP.md

 3. Delete everything in the `htdocs` folder.

-4. Extract the DragonFable Private Server Files and go to the `src` folder.
+4. Extract the DragonFable Private Server Files (PHP 8.2) and go to the `src` folder.

 5. Move the `cdn` and `server-emulator` folders to the `htdocs` folder.